kubernetes/enhancements/keps/sig-scheduling/5598-scheduling-cache/README.md

 NOTE: Also set `disable-supported` to `true` or `false` in `kep.yaml`.
 -->

+Yes, the cache might keep some content, but this will not be used and should not cause problems.

 ###### What happens if we reenable the feature if it was previously rolled back?

+The previous contents should be invalidated / evicted and things should work fine.
+No persistent changes are introduced by the cache, and its expiration time is O(seconds).

 ###### Are there any tests for feature enablement/disablement?